 Once we decided to make the counters in our RV out of wood, I started researching sealing options.
-We wanted something natural, food safe, and water resistant.
+We wanted something natural, food-safe, and water-resistant.
 This led us to Tung Oil.

 We’re all about using “greener” products, but the truth is, it can be a challenge when items are out of budget or inconvenient to access.
 So while we try not to over-stress about using all organic or natural products, we do try to use them when possible.
 Using Tung Oil seemed like the perfect opportunity to bring a “greener” product into our RV, vs. other sealers that include harsh chemicals and additives.
 Every little bit helps, right?

-For those unfamiliar with Tung Oil it’s been around for thousands of years and is derived from the seeds of the nut of the Tung tree.
-Although it apparently doesn’t effect those with nut allergies because it’s a drying oil (don’t quote me on this).
+For those unfamiliar with Tung Oil, it’s been around for thousands of years and is derived from the seeds of the nut of the Tung tree.
+Although it apparently doesn’t affect those with nut allergies because it’s a drying oil (don’t quote me on this).
 Rather than sit on top of the wood to protect it, the oil is absorbed into the wood which helps protect it inside and out.

-While I browsed woodworking forums, one discussion that seemed to be brought up quite often was the variance in quality of Tung Oil brands.
+While I browsed woodworking forums, one discussion that seemed to be brought up quite often was the variance in the quality of Tung Oil brands.
 I had previously purchased Tung Oil from “big box stores” but had no idea there are extra “ingredients” in most of those products.
 Apparently not all Tung Oil is created equal.